wolvever/prompti/prompti/model_client_rs/README.md

 ## Integration

-The Rust client integrates seamlessly with the Python prompti framework:
+The Rust client integrates seamlessly with the Python ``prompti`` framework:

-1. The Python wrapper (`RustModelClient`) implements the `ModelClient` interface
+1. The Python wrapper (`RustModelClient`) exposes the `model_client_rs` library through PyO3 bindings.
-2. It communicates with the Rust binary via subprocess
-3. JSON is used for request/response serialization
+2. Requests and responses are exchanged using JSON structures.
-4. Streaming responses are handled asynchronously
+3. Streaming responses are yielded asynchronously without spawning a subprocess.

-This design provides the performance benefits of Rust while maintaining the ease of use of Python.
+This design retains Rust performance while providing a smooth Python API.